jlengstorf/workshop-supercharge-your-front-end-workflow/README.md

 What You'll Learn
 -------------------------------------------------------------------------------

 - Sass techniques, including variables, mixins, extends, loops and functions
 - Dependency management (without needing to be a back-end developer!)
   - Bower
   - Node
-  - Git
 - Using taskrunners for:
   - Sass compilation and minification
-  - JS linting
+  - JavaScript linting
   - CSS auto-prefixing
-  - PNG compression
+  - Image compression
   - and more